 Notes on the Basics, Timing, and Breaking a Fast

 Just a quick one for you today.
 Given how prominently Intermittent Fasting is featured in my programs, and how often I discuss various Intermittent Fasting protocols it’s not surprising that I get a lot of questions about the practice.
 What’s okay?
-What isn’t?
-It’s even less surprising that the same questions get asked over and over and over again.
+What isn’t okay?
+Can I drink coffee still?
+It’s even less surprising that the same questions get asked over and over and over.

 If you’ve recently begun an intermittent fasting practice, then you’ve probably asked yourself a few of these questions or at least been curious.
 If you’ve read a lot about intermittent fasting, you may know the answers to a few of them.